akshaybabloo/Go-Notes/README.md

 ### 3.2.
 Coding and Naming Conventions

-Before we dive into the coding part of Go language, lets look into some coding and naming conventions of this programming language.
+Before we dive into the coding part of Go language, let's look into some coding and naming conventions of this programming language.

 #### 3.2.1.
 Naming - File Name